-Assistant Dean, College of Humanities and Social Sciences
+Assistant Dean of College of Humanities and Social Sciences, Director of the Criminal Justice Graduate Program

 Alpha Phi Sigma